MaddyPaddy2001/MaddyPaddy2001/README.md

 - 👋 Hi, I’m @MaddyPaddy2001
-- 👀 I’m interested in gaming, music and
 - 🌱 I’m currently learning programming at NTNU
 - 💞️ I'll be posting my school assignments and projects here
 - 📫 My email is: madelesj@stud.ntnu.no